 Our capital resources are expected to continue to decline over the next several quarters as the result of spending on research and development projects, including clinical trials.
-On July 14, 2006, VIVUS, Inc. filed with the Securities and Exchange Commission (SEC) a shelf Registration Statement on Form S-3.
-The shelf Registration Statement (File Number 333-135793) was declared effective by the SEC on August 16, 2006, providing us with the ability to offer and sell up to an aggregate of \$80.0 million of common stock from time to time in one or more offerings.
+On July 14, 2006, VIVUS, Inc. filed with the SEC a shelf Registration Statement on Form S-3.
+The shelf Registration Statement (File Number 333-135793) was declared effective by the SEC on August 16, 2006, providing us with the ability to offer and sell up to an aggregate of \$80 million of common stock from time to time in one or more offerings.
 The terms of any such future offering would be established at the time of such offering.
 On November 17, 2006, we raised \$33.6 million in a registered direct offering of our common stock pursuant to this shelf Registration Statement.
 Under the terms of this financing, we sold and issued a total of 6,750,000 shares of our common stock at a price of \$3.50 per share in an initial closing and an additional 2,850,000 shares in a second closing on December 8, 2006.
-On May 10, 2006, we raised \$12.0 million in a registered direct offering under an earlier shelf Registration Statement (File Number 333-121159) in which we sold and issued 3,669,725 shares our common stock to two institutional investors at a price of \$3.27 per share.
+On May 10, 2006, we raised \$12 million in a registered direct offering under an earlier shelf Registration Statement (File Number 333-121159) in which we sold and issued 3,669,725 shares our common stock to two institutional investors at a price of \$3.27 per share.

 On January 4, 2006, we obtained a \$5.4 million loan from Crown Bank, N.A. ("Crown").
 The land and buildings, among other assets, located at our principal manufacturing facility and a \$700,000 Certificate of Deposit held by Crown serve as collateral for this loan.
-The loan is payable over a 10-year term and the interest rate will be fixed at 8.25%, which is the prime rate plus 1% at the time of funding and then will be adjusted annually to a fixed rate for the year equal to the prime rate plus 1% with a floor of 7.5%.
+The loan is payable over a 10-year term.
+The interest rate is adjusted annually to a fixed rate for the year equal to the prime rate plus 1%, with a floor of 7.5%.
 On December 22, 2005, we purchased from our landlord our principal manufacturing facility, which was previously leased, for \$7.1 million.
 The purchase price was funded in part by \$3.3 million of restricted cash, which was being held by the landlord as cash collateral for renovations to the facility upon the termination of the lease and the remainder with cash.
-On March 15, 2005, we sold 6,250,000 shares of our common stock at a price of \$3.40 per share under shelf Registration Statement (File No. 333-121159), providing us with net proceeds of \$19.6 million.

-We expect that our existing capital resources combined with future anticipated cash flows will be sufficient to support our operating activities into 2008.
+We expect that our existing capital resources combined with future anticipated cash flows will be sufficient to support our operating activities at least through 2008.
 However, we anticipate that we will be required to obtain additional financing to fund the development of our research and development pipeline in future periods as well as to support the possible launch of any future products.
 Our future capital requirements will depend upon numerous factors, including:

-- · the progress and costs of our research and development programs; - · the scope, timing and results of pre-clinical testing and clinical trials; - · patient recruitment and enrollment in planned and future clinical trials; - $\boldsymbol{\cdot}$ the costs involved in seeking regulatory approvals for our product candidates; - · the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - the establishment of collaborations and strategic alliances and the related costs; - · the cost of manufacturing and commercialization activities and arrangements; - $\cdot$ the results of operations; - · demand for MUSE; - $\cdot\,$ the cost, timing and outcome of regulatory reviews; - · the rate of technological advances; - · ongoing determinations of the potential commercial success of our products under development; - · the level of resources devoted to sales and marketing capabilities; and - · the activities of competitors.
+- the progress and costs of our research and development programs; - the scope, timing and results of pre-clinical testing and clinical trials; - patient recruitment and enrollment in planned and future clinical trials; - the costs involved in seeking regulatory approvals for our investigational product candidates; - the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - the establishment of collaborations and strategic alliances and the related costs; - the cost of manufacturing and commercialization activities and arrangements; - the results of operations; - demand for MUSE; - the cost, timing and outcome of regulatory reviews; - the rate of technological advances; - ongoing determinations of the potential commercial success of our products under development;

+- the level of resources devoted to sales and marketing capabilities; and - the activities of competitors.